-1. You’re having teacher dreams
+1. You’re having teacher dreams.

 You wake up in the middle of the night drenched in a cold sweat.
 For the third time this week, you had the recurring nightmare that you showed up on the first day of school without anything planned.
 Or you went to speak to your students and your voice didn’t work.
-Or the worst teacher dream of all—you stood in front of your new students, and looked down to find that you are naked.
+Or the worst teacher dream of all: You stood in front of your new students and looked down to find that you are naked.

 Fueled by all the thoughts of school that have been suppressed for two months, teacher dreams are your brain’s way of reminding you it’s time to get back to work.

-4. Your inbox has 24,000 unread emails
+4. Your inbox has 24,000 unread emails.

-5. You’re learning about blood-borne pathogens for the 90th time
+5. You’re learning about blood-borne pathogens for the 90th time.

 How many years have you been teaching?
 10?
 20?
 30?
 You’d think you’d understand what blood-borne pathogens are by now.
 But in case you don’t, take this training again.

-6. You’re catching up on lesson planning that didn’t happen all summer
+6. You’re catching up on lesson planning that didn’t happen all summer.

 You brought your laptop to the beach because you were going to knock out a unit or two for the first semester.
-But then you discovered an open bar by the pool, and found a great novel to read by the ocean.
+But then you discovered an open bar by the pool and found a great novel to read by the ocean.

-Now it’s August, and it feels like you’re cramming for an exam at the end of the month.
+Now it’s August, and it feels like you’re cramming for an exam coming up at the end of the month.
 Not that you would change how you did vacation, but it sure would be nice if those lesson plans were written right now.

 Summer is a wonderful and necessary part of being a teacher.
 It is a time to recharge after the work of the school year, and it’s natural for there to be some anxiety as this time comes to an end.
 In the midst of the lesson planning, staff meetings, and classroom preparation, remember that the work you do is important, and the time you are putting in now will have a lasting impact on every one of your students.